wiia/ImgCrop/README.md

 	      type: Boolean,
 	      default: false
 	    },
-	    ratio: {
+	    cropRatio: {
 	      type: Number,
 	      default: 1.6
 	    }
 	}

 ### canvasW & canvasH
 Size of the canvas you need.
 ### inImgSrc
 An image for cropping from it.
 ### backgroundColor
 Background color of canvas when image isn't cover it totally.
 ### cropInitR
-Width of the crop area when inited.
+Ratio of crop area's width to img's when inited.
 ### cropRatio
-Ratio of the crop area when inited.
+Aspect ratio of the crop area when inited.
 ### isRatio
-Whether the ratio of crop area will be changed when it is dragged
+Whether the ratio of crop area will be changed when it is dragged.